Herbert Hall English Sparkling Brut Rosé 2016

 I mention this history because today’s Herbert Hall vineyard was once a hop garden, farmed by a man named Herbert Hall.
 He was the great grandfather of the winery founder and owner, Nick Hall.
 Hence the winery name.

 Nick Hall returned to Kent in 2003 with the bold idea of making English Sparkling Wine.
 By 2007, Nick had trained at Plumpton College and planted Chardonnay, Pinot Noir and Pinot Meunier.

 While British vineyards are now flourishing and expanding, establishing such a venture remains a risky business.
 There’s the need to survive a lack of cash flow for the first five years while you wait for your sparkling wines to be saleable.
-And Herbert Hall is organic, a much more difficult proposition in Britains wet and capricious climate.
+And Herbert Hall is organic, a much more difficult proposition in Britains wet and erratic climate.
 However, Herbert Hall’s first crop was in 2009, and the first vintage release came in 2012.
-Since then it’s been gaining accolades galore.
+Since then, it’s been gaining accolades galore.

 There are 15-20,000 bottles per year produced from their five hectares, so this is a small artisanal operation.
 The Brut is the mainstay, accompanied by several other more limited releases such as this 2016 Brut Rosé with 2,500 bottles made.

 Herbert Hall Brut Rosé, English Quality Sparkling Wine, Kent, UK.
 2016 12%